sdetmharinavi/hnvtx/scripts/output.md

   V_ofc_connections_completeRowSchema,
   V_system_connections_completeRowSchema,
   V_audit_logsRowSchema,
-} from '@/schemas/zod-schemas';
+  V_ports_management_completeRowSchema, // Imported
+  Ports_managementRowSchema, // Imported for the base table if needed, though we use the view for offline lists } from '@/schemas/zod-schemas';
 import { PublicTableName, Row, PublicTableOrViewName } from '@/hooks/database';
 import { Json } from '@/types/supabase-types';